Humboldt-WI/blog/content/research/seminar/06FinancialTime Series.md

     return output
 {{< /highlight >}}

-Now we good to go.
-We uses our loaded dataset from above, apply `normalize`, extend by our `timesteps`, split into training and test set with `TRAINING_DAYS`, and choose our `features` and our `y`.
+Now we're good to go.
+We are using our loaded dataset from above, apply `normalize`, extend by our `timesteps`, split into training and test set with `TRAINING_DAYS`, and choose our `features` and our `y`.
 It is good practive to define CONSTANTS in capital letter in the beginning of your training.
 It helps you to keep eveything structured and is very convenient for testing different setups.

 {{< highlight python "style=emacs" >}}
-# Everything together
+# Everything prepared...
 scaler, normalized_data = normalize(data)

 BATCH_SIZE = 1 # batch size during training